 The most important thing to do if you have any of these symptoms is to get tested for indicators of heart health.
 It might seem far-fetched, but this is definitely a case of “better safe than sorry.”
 Even people with lifestyle habits conducive to heart health may be especially susceptible to heart disease due to genetics or other factors, and early detection may be key to applying the proper treatment.

-- Total Cholesterol.
-Excess total cholesterol is a warning sign for heart disease.
+- Total Cholesterol: Excess total cholesterol is a warning sign of heart disease.

-- Triglycerides.
-Too many of these fatty particles in your blood may be a sign of thickening of arterial walls or obstructed blood flow, and cardiovascular inflammation associated with soft plaque.
+- Triglycerides: Too many of these fatty particles in your blood may be a sign of the thickening of arterial walls or obstructed blood flow and cardiovascular inflammation associated with soft plaque.

-- HbA1c.
-Excess levels of hemoglobin AC-1 may be an indicator of several heart conditions and is a common screening tool for prediabetes - one of the most common root causes of soft plaque and cardiovascular inflammation, and therefore heart attacks and death.
+- HbA1c: Excess levels of hemoglobin A1c may be an indicator of several heart conditions and is a common screening tool for prediabetes — one of the most common root causes of soft plaque and cardiovascular inflammation, and therefore, heart attacks and death.

 If any of these indicators fall outside of ‘normal’ ranges, further testing may be recommended by your specialist.

-While waiting for your test results, follow-up appointment, or if you just want to make some lifestyle adjustments to reduce your risk for heart disease, here are several things you can do to boost your heart health.
+While waiting for your test results or follow-up appointment, or if you just want to make some lifestyle adjustments to reduce your risk for heart disease, here are several things you can do to boost your heart health.

 5 Ways to keep a healthy heart

-The most important parts of keeping a healthy heart is to maintain a healthy weight and to stay active.
-Many of the risks are reversible with a healthy life.
-While aging is the most important factor of heart health - unfortunately it cannot be changed.
+The most important parts of keeping a healthy heart are maintaining a healthy weight and staying active.
+Many risks are reversible with a healthy life, though age — one of the most critical factors — cannot be changed.

-High blood pressure and bad cholesterol levels (high LDL, low HDL) can be major risk factors of heart disease.
+High blood pressure and bad cholesterol levels (high LDL, low HDL) can be major risk factors for heart disease.